controversies-of-science/aws-lambda-worldviewer-cards-api/README.md

 The controversy cards are adapted from the G+ collection [here](https://plus.google.com/collection/Yhn4Y).
 Both the cards and the attached feeds are essentially social media postings, but the difference is that the feeds are subtopics for the larger card topics.

+## State of the Project

+The API has all of the functionality that I'm going to need, but I'm still adding in validations and security.

 ## Endpoints

 ### Create a New Controversy